interlockjs/interlock/docs/extensibility.md

 | Return value |  | ASTnode | AST node. |

-This Pluggable's definition can be found [here](../src/compile/construct/index.js#L118-L127).
+This Pluggable's definition can be found [here](../src/compile/construct/index.js#L112-L121).

 ## constructRuntime

 Construct the guts of the Interlock run-time for inclusion in file output.

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |